openhwgroup/core-v-xif/docs/source/x_ext.rst

 * is considered to be valid by the |processor| and accepted by the |coprocessor| (``accept`` = 1).
 * is considered neither to be valid by the |processor| nor accepted by the |coprocessor| (``accept`` = 0).

+A |coprocessor| can delay accept accepting an instruction via ``issue_ready`` in the presence of structural hazards that would prevent execution.

 A |coprocessor| can (only) accept an offloaded instruction when: